CA-MERN/MERN-Part-A-Docs/README.md

     * Implement alternate ingredient middleware matching eg. Cilantro = coriander if API does not have in place.
     * Recipe search button on main interface.
     * Return recipes in sorted categories (breakfast, lunch, dinner).
+    * Filter feature used for diet filter, prep time .
     * Save recipes to favourites.
     * Vote and review on best recipes.